PietroMSB/MG2N2/README.md

 No installation procedure is required, this repository is ready-to-use.

 # data setup
 QM9 data is provided in a "raw" format, to save space and downloading time.
 The script "translate_dataset.py" will process the dataset into the right format.
+The code can be easily adapted to be used on other datasets by substituting the dictionaries that map atom symbols and chemical bond categories to numerical labels, and adapting the input/output dimensions of the neural networks, in accordance to the atom symbols and bond categories found in the dataset under analysis.

 # utility scripts
 The "graph_decomposition.py" and "molecule_drawer.py" python files contain utilities for the other scripts.
+In particular, "molecular_drawer.py" provides some routines for sketching molecular graphs with networkx, mainly for debugging purposes.
+For high-quality images, we suggest drawing the molecules directly with Rdkit. "graph_decomposition.py" provides a set of functions to renumber the nodes with the algorithm described in the the paper, to extract the generation sequence of graphs from each molecular graph, and other related utilities.
+Please note that these scripts also require a little adaptation when switching from one dataset to another (for instance, the atom symbol -> one-hot vector mapping should be manually specified).

 # network training
 The script "train_generator.py" trains the generator module.